Jieni5/BibleClassify/README.md

 8. compare: we will then compare the predictions our model output to the biblical scholar's general ideas using papers we collected before.

 9. reflect: we will then reflect based on the output of our comparison.

+## NLPScholar output
+- Running 'analysis' mode, the output will show different categories (different known authors), and the probability of the text being classified into this category.

+- We will make rankings out of these probabilities, and see if there is a clear preference shown to one of the authors.

+- A table could be created with the rows being different authors for known chapters, and columns being titles of unknown chapters.
+The boxes would be the probabilities of the author writing this chapter.